By: Team T08-4 Since: Jan 2019 Licence: MIT

 -

-lists all participants in GroupG1
+list_g g1lists all participants in GroupG1ifG1exists. -

-lists all participants not in any group yet.
+list_g emptylists all participants not in any group yet.

 4.5.
 View Commands